Kansas vs. Indiana: Sportsbook promo codes, odds, spread, over/under - December 16

 - Kansas is 4-5-0 ATS this season.

-- The Jayhawks and their opponents have combined to hit the over four out of nine times this season.
+- Jayhawks games have gone over the point total four out of nine times this season.

-- Indiana has compiled a 3-4-0 ATS record so far this year.
+- Indiana has put together a 3-4-0 ATS record so far this year.

-- Hoosiers games have hit the over four out of seven times this season.
+- A total of four Hoosiers games this season have hit the over.

 Kansas Futures Odds